 Just make sure that the art is right for your book.
 You want the pictures in your project to match your writing and bring your book to life!

-Want someone to get your book from your computer to bookshelves?
-Submit your manuscript to Argyle Fox Publishing to get started today!
+Need help getting your children’s book off your computer and onto bookshelves?
+Submit your manuscript to Argyle Fox Publishing to get started.